kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 import Http
 ```

-We should then make the Model inside a bit more complex, so we can turn it into a record to track the search-term and search-result.
+We should then make the Model inside a bit more complex, so we can turn it into a record to track both the search-term and search-result.

 ```elm
 type alias Model =